AljanScholtens/aljanscholtens.nl/content/blog/2017-04-28-54-hunebedden/index.en.md

 header_title_gradient: false
 ---

-photographing 54 dolmens for a book being written.
-Quite a lot of work and planning, but with the right preparation, it worked out.
+Photographing 54 dolmens for a book being written.
+Quite a lot of work and planning, but with the right preparation it worked out.

 First, I took notes on position, light and composition at almost all the dolmens.
 The most interesting hunebeds got a special note.
 There were also a number of hunebeds (especially in the Emmen area) that were simply too large to be photographed properly.
 At these dolmens I returned once more to photograph them with a drone.